Rheem

 - Verify mode: Ensure the thermostat is set to 'Heat' and the setpoint is above room temperature.

-- Inspect W1 wiring: Confirm the W1 (or W) wire is firmly connected at both thermostat and indoor board.
+- Inspect W1 wiring: Confirm the W1 (or W) wire is firmly connected at both the thermostat and the indoor board.

-- Check low-voltage fuse: Replace a blown fuse only after checking for shorts in thermostat wiring.
+- Check low-voltage fuse: Replace a blown fuse only after checking for shorts in the thermostat wiring.

 - If voltage is present but no heat: The issue is in the furnace/air handler (limit switches, ignition, etc.) and should be diagnosed by a technician.